U.S. News Rankings

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Pennsylvania State University--University Park is 17:1, and the school has 38.3 percent of its classes with fewer than 20 students.
-The most popular majors at Pennsylvania State University--University Park include: Business, Management, Marketing, and Related Support Services; Engineering; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 92.2 percent.
+The student-faculty ratio at Pennsylvania State University--University Park is 17:1, and the school has 39.4 percent of its classes with fewer than 20 students.
+The most popular majors at Pennsylvania State University--University Park include: Business, Management, Marketing, and Related Support Services; Engineering; Communication, Journalism, and Related Programs; Social Sciences; and Health Professions and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 92.3 percent.

 |Student gender distribution|